 When companies undergo leveraged transactions, they are routinely scrutinized by stockholders, lenders, regulators, and the Internal Revenue Service.
 A solvency analysis by an independent expert allows the company to evaluate its financial status following the close of a proposed transaction.
 It may also help protect the company or its secured lenders, directors, and advisors from potential liability relating to fraudulent conveyance claims.

-Stenton Leigh Valuations Group specializes in valuing companies and their underlying securities including common stock, convertible and preferred securities, warrants, options, various debt instruments, and partnership and limited liability company interests.
-Stenton Leigh Valuations Group is adept at situations that involve challenging and unusual circumstances.
+Stenton Leigh Valuation Group specializes in valuing companies and their underlying securities including common stock, convertible and preferred securities, warrants, options, various debt instruments, and partnership and limited liability company interests.
+Stenton Leigh Valuation Group is adept at situations that involve challenging and unusual circumstances.